 Auteur theory presents the film director as a ‘true artist’, pitching the commercial value against the artistic credibility of a film, highlighting the tension between the industrial nature of cinematic production and the auteur’s creativity (Caughie 1981).
 According to Sarris, ‘the auteur critic is obsessed with the wholeness of art and the artist’ (1962 [1985]: 563).
 McRobbie uses the same arguments when discussing ‘fine art values’ within the fashion industry in the United Kingdom.
 McRobbie (1998: 49) cites Bourdieu, who claims that ‘embracing an “inverted economy” where money does not matter, is in fact the clearest pathway to cultural consecration’.
 The British fashion industry and education systems are both respected and criticized for prioritizing art values over commercial considerations (Volonté 2008).

 Auteurism is also criticized for focusing predominantly on the ‘less apparently industrial’ cinema being produced in Europe and Asia (Caughie 1981: 10).
 Critics of auteurism claim that it can only be applied to a certain type of filmmaking and that the criteria used to define the auteur can only be applied to a relatively small number of directors.
 The same criticism could be levelled at the, albeit limited, debate around the fashion stylist’s role.
-Any existing literature devoted to the role of the stylist tends to focus on those practicing within the more creative field of editorial photography (Mower and Martinez 2007; Martin 2009; Baron 2012; McClean 2012; Beard 2013).
+Any existing literature devoted to the role of the stylist tends to focus on those practicing within the more creative field of editorial photography (Mower 2007; Martin 2009; Baron 2012; McLean 2012; Beard 2013).
 It should be noted that many stylists work in commercial fields.
 As mentioned, those stylists interviewed made the distinction between ‘commercial’ and ‘editorial’, and it is the latter, despite frequently being unpaid, that is accorded the greatest level of critical acclaim.

 <H1>Auteurship and the fashion photographer